jose-ng/api-node-basic/README.md

 By the end of this tutorial, you'll have a comprehensive understanding of how to develop a secure and high-performance backend for your app.

+The API is for a dictionary app as example.

 ## Features

 - User Authentication: Secure user authentication using Passport.js and JWT.